Best cooling fans of 2021 | CNN Underscored

 How we tested

 We tested 13 fans over four summer weeks to find the most effective and efficient indoor fans available.
-In our testing pool, we included oscillator/oscillating fans, bladeless fans, and other electric fans that were adept at circulating the air in our basement.
+In our testing pool, we included oscillator/oscillating fans, bladeless fans and other electric fans that were adept at circulating the air in our basement.
 Some fans had a battery-powered remote control, and some did not.

-To test the fans, we unboxed, assembled, and ran the fans for hours while we were sleeping, reading, and writing in the room.
-We took notes on ease of setup, design and features, customization, performance, energy efficiency, noise level, battery, warranty, user manual, ease of cleaning, price, and more.
+To test the fans, we unboxed, assembled and ran the fans for hours while we were sleeping, reading and writing in the room.
+We took notes on ease of setup, design and features, customization, performance, energy efficiency, noise level, battery, warranty, user manual, ease of cleaning, price and more.

 We set up all the fans, one at a time, in the same spot and plugged into the same outlet in our approximately 1,250-square-foot finished basement.
 We tracked the falling temperature of the room during our tests using the SensorPush HTP.xw Wireless Thermometer/Hygrometer with its iOS app on an iPhone 11; the SensorPush device was calibrated using a Boveda One-Step Calibration Kit.
 This was the same SensorPush we used when we tested the best dehumidifiers.
-This time, we noted the temperature of the basement before and after our 2-hour tests by examining reports sent from the SensorPush.
+This time, we noted the temperature of the basement before and after our two-hour tests by examining reports sent from the SensorPush.

-To track energy consumption, we plugged each fan into a P3 International Kill A Watt EZ electricity usage monitor while running them for 2 hours at their highest speed, without oscillation.
-We noted the amps and watts used during those 2 hours.
+To track energy consumption, we plugged each fan into a P3 International Kill A Watt EZ electricity usage monitor while running them for two hours at their highest speed, without oscillation.
+We noted the amps and watts used during those two hours.

 We also recorded the fans’ noise levels by using the Sound Level Meter (SLM) app from the National Institute for Occupational Safety and Health (NIOSH) on our iPhone 11, which was set upon a table 36 inches away from the fan.
-We measured the noise levels produced by each fan over a 1-hour period while running at its highest speed without oscillation (if the fan was capable of oscillating) in our quiet basement using the NIOSH app.
+We measured the noise levels produced by each fan over a one-hour period while running at its highest speed without oscillation (if the fan was capable of oscillating) in our quiet basement using the NIOSH app.

 While all the models we tested made an audible hum in operation, in the end, each unit measured at an average level of around 52.6 decibels (dB) — no louder than the hum of a running refrigerator and not loud enough to interfere with conversation or sleep.
 Therefore, any of the fans we tested would be suitable for most spaces around your house, home office or dorm room.